HumanJBooF/discordbot/README.md

 # discordbot

-## working on a bot for the chat sevice discord
+## working on a bot for the chat service discord